Slow Cooker Beer Bratwurst with Onions and Peppers

 Want to take the labor out of cooking on Labor Day?
 Then these beer brats are for you.
 They will start cooking before your guests arrive.

 Once they are cooked you can turn the slow cooker down to low and they can bathe in the hot tub until everyone is ready to eat.
 Just set out the buns and condiments, then you can sit back and relax.

-These brats are not just great for Labor Day, Oktoberfest is also a great time to enjoy these as they are German after all.
+These brats are not just great for Labor Day and game day and tailgating, Oktoberfest is also a great time to enjoy these as they are German after all.